trainb0y/bundle-crafting/README.md

 # Bundle Crafting
-This simple PaperMC plugin lets players craft bundles out of four rabbit hide and a piece of leather.
+This simple PaperMC plugin re-enables the crafting of bundles, which was disabled in vanilla due to bedrock parity issues.